 The projection for coffee house sales is expected to grow from $23.4 billion in 2017 to $28.7 billion by 2021.
 Coffee is the second most popular beverage in the U.S., outranked only by water.
 What’s interesting, however, is that the number of people who drink regular “drip” coffee has fallen to only half of all coffee-drinkers.
 What has grown in popularity are gourmet and specialty coffees.
 It is the younger coffee drinkers driving the shift towards espresso-based coffee drinks.

-The variety of specialty coffee franchises has grown to meet this demand, ranging from such venerable giants as Dunkin’ Donuts and Tim Hortons to many new entrants offering a diverse range of concepts and models.
-And most coffee shops now offer a wider menu of both beverages and food items to go along with whatever specific ambience they have cultivated to appeal to consumers.
+The variety of specialty coffee franchises has grown to meet the rising demand for gourmet coffee drinks, ranging from such venerable giants as Dunkin’ Donuts and Tim Hortons to many new entrants offering a wide range of concepts and models.
+And most coffee shops also offer an extended menu of both beverages and food items along with whatever specific ambience it has cultivated to appeal to consumers.